 Acknowledgement from One Voice Wales re the renewal of membership.
 They have also asked for confirmation of the names of the Representatives to OVW for the next year, who will be Councillor Mrs Maclehose and the Clerk.

 A letter from G2 Energy re proposals for a wind turbine at MB Jones farm, which lies within the Colwinston area.
 County Councillor Thomas said that Cardiff Airport are likely to object to the application as the turbines can cause radar flicker.
 NATS always object to applications within a certain distance of an airport.
-The amin concern at this early stage was how visible the turbine would be from the village itself.
+The main concern at this early stage was how visible the turbine would be from the village itself.
 The Clerk will contact G2, firstly to ask for more copies of the leaflet and secondly to ask them to attend the next Council meeting to talk through the plans before the application is submitted.

 The Spring newsletter from the Clerks and Councils Direct organisations.